YeChen-coder/AniMatch/README.md

 # AniMatch is a AWS based server-less party game demo
 This demo using predefined anime labels and mediapipe model for game score calculation.
+As Albert Einstein said, engineers should keep things as simple as possible.
+Thus, we use serverless services to avoiding maintance of whole instance.
 ## High-Level Architecture
 🎯 Step 1: Website select a random anime image from S3;
 📤 Step 2: User uploads his/her own photo;